-If you’re a ReminderMedia customer, the American Lifestyle digital edition is an amazing way to offer value to new leads and current customers, alike.
+If you’re a ReminderMedia customer, our interactive digital magazines are an amazing way to offer value to new leads and current customers, alike.
 Each issue consists of great articles, compelling videos, and delicious recipes that people really enjoy.

 So many salespeople work with their customers once and never see another transaction or referral.
 This happens because of an inability to stay connected.

 A simple “thank you” can go a long way.
 When clients feel appreciated, they’ll be that much more likely to use your services again or to refer people to you.

 Create a blog post or video thanking your past customers for their business, then boost the post to your existing Facebook followers.
 Sure, many of them haven’t used your services just yet.
 But, when they see how much you appreciate your clients, you’re encouraging feelings of connection in your prospects—putting the idea into their heads that they, too, could be one of your valued customers.

 Unlike other ad campaigns, which might contain a clear call to action—for example, “check out this open house,” or “click here to purchase”—branded ads are more about establishing trust and building long-term sales relationships.

 Because branded ads are unlikely to result in an immediate transaction, it’s important that you follow up properly.
 Otherwise, you’re missing out on valuable opportunities to take those relationships to the next level.